EFLKumo/dotfiles/README.md

 The NixOS configuration I used.

 ## Usage
 If you do not have NixOS installed, please navigate to the Install NixOS section below.

-1. Harware: modify `config/hosts/efl-nix/hardware.nix`
+1. Harware: modify `config/hosts/efl-nix/hardware.nix`; configure monitors at `config/hosts/efl-nix/home.nix`
 2. Modify `variables.nix`
 3. SOPS: configure sops in `modules/sops.nix`, add your age and ssh keys here
 4. Network: place mihomo.yaml under `secrets/origin`, modify `secrets/origin/dae.dae` as needed